EISH. Things are bad.

-Munier feels for folks working in the non- essential sectors.
+Munier feels for folks working in the non-

 Some of the worst off are operators in the tourism industry, where travel bans have paralysed the market.

 The entertainment industry has been hard hit, with all events and shows postponed until further notice, and artists left without income.

 The hospitality industry was shut down, restaurants have only been able to do take-aways this past week, but bars and nightclubs are longer-term casualties.

 Sports and gyms are high infection risks, so those too are out of commission.

 The losses have been devastating.

 But it was when Munier came across a Gumtree ad for a racehorse that he realised how badly that business has been hit too.

 The ad says, “4 Year Old Arabian Colt Free” and the sale was marked “urgent”.